VACTERL association: Spine

-Vertebral anomalies, or defects of the spinal column, usually consist of small (hypoplastic) vertebrae or hemivertebra where only one half of the bone is formed.
+Vertebral anomalies, or defects of the spinal column, usually consist of small (hypoplastic) vertebrae, butterfly vertebrae, or hemivertebra where only one half of the bone is formed.
 About 80 percent of patients with VACTERL association will have vertebral anomalies.
 In early life these rarely cause any difficulties, although the presence of these defects on a chest x-ray may alert the physician to other defects associated with VACTERL.
-Later in life these spinal column abnormalities may put the child at risk for developing scoliosis, or curvature of the spine.
+Later in life, these spinal column abnormalities may put the child at risk for developing scoliosis, or curvature of the spine.

-Anal defects
+Anorectal defects

-Anal atresia or imperforate anus is seen in about 55 to 90 percent of patients with VACTERL association.
+Anal atresia, such as imperforate anus and anal atresia, are seen in about 55 to 90 percent of patients with VACTERL association.
 These anomalies are usually noted at birth.
-It often require surgery in the first days of life.
-Sometimes babies will require several surgeries to fully reconstruct the intestine and anal canal.
+Anorectal defects often require surgery in the first days of life.
+Sometimes infants will require several surgeries to fully reconstruct the intestine or rectum.

 Cardiac defects

-Up to 75 percent of patients with VACTERL association have been reported to have congenital heart disease.
+Approximately 40-80 percent of patients with VACTERL association have been reported to have congenital heart disease.
 The most common heart defects seen with VACTERL association are ventricular septal defect (VSD), atrial septal defects and tetralogy of Fallot.

 Less common defects are truncus arteriosus and transposition of the great arteries.
 It is subsequently thought that cardiac defects should be considered an extension of VACTERL.

-Trachea and oesophagus
+Trachea and esophagus

-Oesophageal atresia with tracheoesophageal fistula (TO fistula or TOF) is seen in about 70 percent of patients with VACTERL association, although it can frequently occur as an isolated defect.
-15 to 33 percent of patients with TO fistulas will also have congenital heart disease.
+Esophageal atresia with tracheoesophageal fistula (TEF or TOF) is seen in about 70 percent of patients with VACTERL association, although it can frequently occur as an isolated defect.
+15 to 33 percent of patients with TOF will also have congenital heart disease.
 However these babies usually have uncomplicated heart defects, like a ventricular septal defect, which may not require any surgery.